mpi-advance/MPIPCL/README.md

         - int partition: id of the partition to be marked
     - Input/Outputs
 		- MPIP_Request* request: request containing the partitions to be marked.
 Partitions will be marked as ready after return.
+	- Return
+		- MPI_Success if the operation completes successfully.
 ```
 - MPIP_Pready_range(int partition_low, int partition_high, MPIP_Request* request)
 ```